rpeyron/plugin-drawio-editors/README.md

 * AsyncApi through asyncapi (viewer only)
 * Markdown through rich-markdown-editor
 * HTML with Quill, TinyEditor, TipTap or EditorJS (see limitations in changelog)
+* BPMN with BPMN-js editor (from Camunda) - will not work with the official draw.io desktop version (see below)

 ## Online Demo